florianepicolo/origin-gene/README.md

-# Stript to determine the birth moment of human genes
+# Determining the time of birth of human genes

 # STEP 1
 ## KEGG Pathway Information Retrieval